Stellan Skarsgård: Political views

 Skarsgård has voiced support for Swedish tax policies, and for a high income tax rate for high earners.
+He supported the Red-Greens in the 2010 general election.
 He is avowedly anti-nationalist.

 Skarsgård is a supporter of Palestine, protesting the Israeli invasion of the Gaza Strip and auctioning off a signed Mamma Mia! record for a fundraiser for humanitarian aid.